GPS Statement*: Stopping Crimes against People of Asian Descent and Transforming the Situation with Nonviolence

 March 2, 2019

 Adam Isaacson, Director for Defense Oversight at the Washington Office on Latin America (WOLA)

 Julio Idrobo, Colombian economic development expert and member of the Colombia Human Rights Commission and the Virginia Latino Advisory Board

 For some 50 years, the people of Colombia suffered through prolonged internal armed conflict.
 In November 2016, a Peace Accord was signed and many around the world rejoiced.
 But implementation of the Accord has faced an array of challenges, and developments in neighboring Venezuela have only added to the difficulties in moving the peacemaking process ahead.

-Global Peace Services USA is pleased to convene a searching look at whither the Colombia Peace Process and its prospects going forward.
+Global Peace Services USA convened a searching look at whither the Colombia Peace Process and its prospects going forward.
 Aiding us in understanding the path so far taken and possible future scenarios, are two men with deep personal investments in the success of the Peace Accord and its sustainability.
-From their respective vantage points, they will both share their special insights into how the Peace Accord has impacted on people’s lives on the ground in Colombia.
+From their respective vantage points, they shared their special insights into how the Peace Accord has impacted on people’s lives on the ground in Colombia.